 From Hirosaki Station in Aomori Prefecture, the Shirakami Sanchi Visitor Center is an hour away by the Konan bus bound for Tsugaru-Toge.
-From Akita, a train will get you to the same station in about the same time.

 The Shirakami area extends as far as you can see, and all of it is pristine forest filled with beautiful lakes, clean trails, raised walkways and ponds.
 What you'll hear are birds, wild animals and the sound of water and wind.
-Other people tend to be few and far between, which is what traveling in the outback is all about.

 Other than a few mountain climber's paths, the parts of Shirakami Sanchi designated a World Natural Heritage Site are still mostly unexplored.
 The areas outside of this core are somewhat more accessible.
 But it is still mostly hiking trails.
 Put on your hiking shoes and explore.

-You can learn about the Shirakami Sanchi area at the Shirakami Mountains Visitor Center and also the Shirakami World Heritage Center.
+You can learn about the Shirakami Sanchi area at the Shirakami Sanchi Visitor Center and also the Shirakami World Heritage Center.
 While videos and most information is in Japanese, you'll also find materials in English.